 MidAmerica National Bank History

-After the stock market crash of 1929, Canton, Illinois was greatly affected by the closing of its two banks, the First National Bank and the Canton National Bank.
-On June 28, 1933, the stockholders of the two banks met to discuss the situation.
-Upon the recommendation of federal authorities, it was decided that a new banking organization would be formed: The National Bank of Canton.
+Following the stock market crash in 1929 and the March 1933 National Bank Moratorium, all three existing banks in Canton, Illinois were closed.
+They included The First National Bank, the Canton National Bank, and the First State Bank & Trust Company.
+Business and banking life in Canton were greatly affected by these closures, so stockholders of the First National Bank and the Canton National Bank met on June 28, 1933 to discuss the situation.
+Upon the recommendation of federal authorities, it was decided that a new banking organization would be formed and named The National Bank of Canton.

-During the first hours, long lines were crowded at all teller windows, and tellers worked long hours, often until past midnight tabulating the business of the day.
-It was announced that deposits during these first days exceeded withdrawals by ten to one.
-At the end of the first week, total resources of the bank were $770,432.
+The first Board of Directors consisted of seven members and the bank opened with a force of nine employees.
+During the first hours, long lines were crowded at all teller windows.
+Two additional employees were hired during the first week of opening, as the tellers worked long hours, often until past midnight tabulating the business of the day.
+It was announced that deposits during these first days exceeded withdrawals by ten to one and by the end of the first week, total resources of the bank were $770,432.

 From 1933 until 1969, the bank occupied the building that had previously housed the Canton National Bank, which was located at 2 E. Elm St., on the south end of the square in Canton.
 In 1969, The National Bank of Canton constructed and moved to a new building, just down the street, at 100 W. Elm St. in Canton, and, today, this location continues to operate as the bank’s main banking facility.